tufts-ml/covid19-forecasting/README.md

 # Modifying the ![Example notebook](/PopulationModel-train-MA.ipynb) to forecast into the future

 ## PRE-REQUISITE: Ensure that the HHS data source of hospital-admission counts is still an active API to date.
 Ensure that Covidestim.org data source is still active API to recover the field names of Rt, Infections, Symptomatics, Ailing/Severe.
+[More details about our data source](##Data-collection)

 ## Step 0: Define Training period to fit to hospital-admissions counts observed up to today